vintlang/notify.africa.vint/README.md

 6. 🚪 Exit
 ```

-This enhanced NotifyAfrica SMS Pro application showcases VintLang as a powerful, feature-rich programming language capable of building professional-grade applications with modern UX and robust functionality.
+This enhanced NotifyAfrica SMS Pro application showcases VintLang as a powerful, feature-rich programming language capable of building professional-grade applications with modern UX and robust functionality.# notify.africa.vint